Mars landing team ‘awestruck’ by photo of descending rover | Times Leader

 NASA equipped the spacecraft with a record 25 cameras and two microphones, many of which were turned on during Thursday’s descent.

-The rover is shown in stunning detail just 6 1/2 feet (2 meters) off the ground, being lowered by cables attached to an overhead sky crane, the red dust kicked up by rocket engines.
-NASA promises more photos in the next few days and possibly also an audio recording of the descent.
+The rover is shown in extraordinary detail just 6 1/2 feet off the ground, being lowered by cables attached to an overhead sky crane, the red dust kicked up by rocket engines.
+NASA’s Jet Propulsion Laboratory in Pasadena, California, promises more photos in the next few days and possibly also an audio recording of the descent.

 “This is something that we’ve never seen before,” flight system engineer Aaron Stehura noted at a news conference.
 “It was stunning, and the team was awestruck.
 There’s just a feeling of victory that we were able to capture these and share it with the world.”